 Turtle M2, Dead, a middle aged, medium size (410gr 14.1cm CL) male was found 9/29/08 while crossing the road, and was tracked 0.3 miles in 2008 and 2.0 miles in the 2009 season before being run over by a vehicle while crossing the road, likely headed for his primary activity area and winter hibernation area.
 Turtles M4 and M11 were found mating with M2 and tagged.
 M2 was killed while returning from M11's activity area.

 Turtle M2 was killed when he was run over intentionally by National Park Service employee, Charles N Painter, a local redneck and sociopath, on his early morning commute to work.
 As a result, all research turtles are now monitored while close to roads and crossings recorded, and some turtles assisted with road crossings.
 The value of the future data is more valuable than a single road mortality statistic when the death can be avoided.

 Turtle M3(M) was found on 4/24/09 only one day before M1(F) emerged from hibernation, and only about 6 feet from M1's hibernation location.

-M3 is a 485 gram male whose primary activity area is comparatively small (3.8 acres) and mostly within the power line ROW, and has chosen a number of hibernation spots at the ROW edge and in the woods, over the years.
+M3 is a 485 gram male whose primary activity area is comparatively small (3.8 acres) and mostly within the powerline Right-of-way (ROW), and has chosen a number of hibernation spots at the ROW edge and in the woods, over the years.
 M3 enters into hibernation on nearly the same day each fall.

 Turtle M3 poses an interesting problem when interpreting tracking data: his primary activity area includes a dog-leg corner in the power line ROW, and although he is occassionally found in the woods inside the dog-leg, he is more often found in the ROW itself, so he might be traveling the ROW more than the route map indicates.
 GPS miles travelled: